Will the STPPS Virtual School follow the same schedule as STPPS brick-and-mortar schools?

 What are the technical requirements for a laptop or tablet?

-What kind of laptop should I buy my child?
+What kind of laptop should I buy for my child?

 Is a computer or other required technology provided?

 Families have to commit to providing their own technology and reliable internet access at this time.
-The district has ordered Chromebooks and those will be issued to Virtual School students when available.
-Chromebooks were ordered in March for every child in STPPS, including those who attend traditional brick-and-mortar schools and the STPPS Virtual School.
+Schools are distributing Chromebooks to students as they are received by our district.
+Chromebooks were ordered in March for every student in STPPS, including those who attend traditional brick-and-mortar schools and the STPPS Virtual School.
 Due to international demand, they have been on backorder.
 Families in need of a computer are asked to complete the Computer Waiting List form to be placed on a waiting list for a device.
 Households who have a critical need will be accommodated first.

 Who can I contact for technical assistance with registering online?

-Contact the STPPS IT Department Helpdesk at 985-898-6416 or email@example.com.
-They will only be able to provide technical assistance and cannot answer specific questions about the STPPS Virtual School.
+Contact the STPPS IT Department Helpdesk at 985-898-6416 or firstname.lastname@example.org.
+They will only provide technical assistance and cannot answer specific questions about the STPPS Virtual School.